MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

   with the ingested data, formatted as a JSON string.
   For example: `with (tags="['Tag1', 'Tag2']")`.

-* `validationPolicy`: A JSON string that indicates what validations to run during ingestion.
+* `validationPolicy`: A JSON string that indicates which validations to run during ingestion.
 See below for an explanation of the different options.
   For example: `with (validationPolicy='{"ValidationOptions":1, "ValidationImplications":1}')`
   (this is actually the default policy).